Ferdinando Piro

-Ferdinando Piro (born 12 June 1977 in Italy) is an Italian footballer.
+Ferdinando Piro (born 12 June 1977) is an Italian former footballer.

 Career

-For the 1995/96 season, Piro signed for Parma Calcio 1913 in the Serie A from A.S.G.
-Nocerina in the Serie C2.
-However, he suffered injuries during his stint there and was sent on loan to Aurora Pro Patria 1919.
+For the 1995–96 season, Piro signed for Parma in the Serie A from Nocerina in the Serie C2.
+However, he suffered injuries during his stint there and was sent on loan to Pro Patria.
 By 2001, he was playing in Serie D, the Italian fourth division.
 In the amateur leagues, Piro claimed "there is an impressive presumption, some people do not accept the fact that you can teach something and are only afraid that you will steal their place".